 #7.
 Rework / Jason Fried & David Heinemeier Hansson

-A New York Times’ bestseller by Basecamp founders Jason Fried and David Heinemeier Hansson, widely known for writing the first-ever book on remote work.
-The authors discuss how to launch a successful business, but in doing so, they take the road less traveled.
+A New York Times bestseller by Basecamp founders Jason Fried and David Heinemeier Hansson, widely known for writing the first-ever book on remote work.
+The authors discuss how to launch a successful business, but they take the road less travelled.
 In this case, it means walking you through the elements most business books don’t touch upon.
 Needless to say, you certainly won’t find “how to write a business plan” in the table of contents!

 #8.
 Continuous delivery / Jez Humble & David Farley

 Maintaining continuous delivery of high-quality functionalities – isn’t this every CTOs dream?
 This award-winning book will tell you how to manage work and make smart decisions to pave your way towards software deployment.
 First, the authors discuss the components of the delivery process they implement in their work.
 Next, they also share best practices that have helped them remove obstacles from the deployment pipeline.
 One of the most to-the-point books for CTO’s bridges subjects like management and decision making with more sophisticated infrastructural areas.

 #9.
 The Phoenix Project / Gene Kim, Kevin Behr, George Spafford